-Note: EMET has been reported to be very problematic on 32-bit OSes - we only recommend using it with 64-bit OSes.
+Note #2: EMET has been reported to be very problematic on 32-bit OSes - we only recommend using it with 64-bit OSes.

-Note #2: Microsoft has announced that EMET will be End-Of-Life (EOL) on July 31, 2018.
+Note #3: Microsoft has announced that EMET will be End-Of-Life (EOL) on July 31, 2018.
+This does not mean the software will stop working, only that Microsoft will not update it any further past that date, nor troubleshoot new problems with it.
+They are instead recommending that workstations be upgraded to Windows 10.